Comparison Updated April 2026

 vhdmmio

-vhdmmio was developed at TU Delft and generates VHDL code from YAML specifications.
-However, it has not been updated since 2019.
+vhdmmio was developed at TU Delft and generates VHDL from YAML.
+It hasn't been updated since 2019 and is still labeled "alpha" in its own README.

 Pros